Thinking big: Omar Gilani

 Thinking big: Maryam Arslan

-We spoke with Pakistan’s rising visual artist, Maryam Arslan, as a part of our Thinking Big interview series!
-Maryam specializes in creating bright and bold contemporary paintings.
+We spoke with Pakistan’s rising visual artist, Maryam Arslan, as a part of our Thinking big interview series!
+Arslan specializes in creating bright and bold contemporary paintings.
 Her energetic, loose style gives her work a striking effect.
-If you head over to Maryam’s Instagram page, you’ll see that her paintings are literally popping out of the canvas!
+If you head over to Arslan’s Instagram page, you’ll see that her paintings are literally popping out of the canvas!
 Even though she is based in Karachi, she has displayed her art in both local and international exhibitions.
 You should definitely check out her eye-catching work!

 Interview